 As soon as possible, speak with your doctor or a mental health professional if you are experiencing this condition.

-According to the National Institute of Mental Health, an estimated 5.3 million American adults suffer from anhedonia.
-Additionally, research from the World Health Organization finds that an estimated 250 million people worldwide suffer from depression, and anhedonia is a potential symptom of this condition.
+According to the National Institute of Mental Health, an estimated 5.3 million American adults suffer from the disorder.
+Additionally, research from the World Health Organization finds that an estimated 250 million people worldwide suffer from depression, a potential symptom of this condition.

 Additionally, about 70% of individuals with severe depressive conditions experience this condition.
 A person experiencing this condition can be diagnosed with depression even if they don’t have a low or depressed mood because it is a vital sign of major depressive disorder.